Subhan-Shoukat/hello-world/README.md

 # hello-world
+hello humans
-my name is subhan shoukat
+my name is subhan shoukat and i like many fruits